karim-20-maker/APIs_BDD_Test/README.md

    # **Note** :-

-     # in case of java version != 16 we can change the project structure to use the current java version
+     # in case of java version != 16 we canWe can change the default SDK for projetcs modules to the current installed java version as following :
+          1- Open File menu
+          2- Open Project Structure
+          3- Choose from the dropdown menu the available java version 4- Click Apply then OK
+          After that you might need to restart the IDE